webxl/grunt-reload/README.md

 [grunt]: https://github.com/cowboy/grunt
 [getting_started]: https://github.com/cowboy/grunt/blob/master/docs/getting_started.md

+Version 0.4.x of this plugin is compatible with Grunt 0.4.x.
+Version 0.2.0 is compatible with Grunt 0.3.x.

 ## Documentation

 This plugin provides the grunt task 'reload'.
 The 'reload' task is designed to be called via the watch task configuration and before the watch command in a custom task, such as default, in order to start the server.